JJ/hoborg/text/text.md

 Gringo up, gringo down
 ------------------------------

-As we had expected, that evenihg the carnival was going full throttle, but I still could spot Tracy, these gringas really don't know how to mix with the crowd.
-She was so white and blonde and she had put a white dress on top of that just so that she could be made out even by night and with closed eyes.
+As we had expected, that evening the carnival was going full throttle, but I still could spot Tracy, these gringas really don't know how to mix with the crowd.
+She was so white and blond and she had put a white dress on top of that just so that she could be made out even by night and with closed eyes.

-Trying all the time to look as if we owned the place, Vince and me got her to the ringmaster, with whom we had negotiated as a comission we got to see her naked while she was checked for the nudist colony.
-That was the only act she could make her do on short notice, because there's nothing much that needs to be done, just be naked.
-Pretty girls and some ugly with big boobs usually started at the circus that way before they learned something and graduated to the revues or jig shows if they were whites, or even real circus acts if they were good at it, and got and assignment from the government.
+Trying all the time to look as if we owned the place, Vince and me got her to the ringmaster, with whom we had negotiated as a commission we got to see her naked while she was checked for the nudist colony.
+That was the only act she could make her do on short notice, because there's nothing much that needs to be done, just be pretty and naked.
+Beautiful girls and some ugly with big boobs usually started  their career at the circus that way before they learned something and graduated to the revues or jig shows if they were whites, or even real circus acts if they were good at it, and got and assignment from the government.